 Course outline: This course consists of a supervised dissertation on an approved subject usually chosen by the student.
+DP requirements: None document and 20% is based on a presentation of the final dissertation to a review panel.

-Assessment: 100% of the final result is based on the submission and assessment of the dissertation.
+Assessment: 80% of the final result is based on the submission and examination of a thesis